Kxllxng-Txme-QSM/Truck-README/README.md

 INTRODUCTION
 ------------

 The JEM Truck&Track is exactly what it sounds like.
 A 3D designed and printed truck, track, and car wash.
-Everything was coded using PowerShell ad RaspberryPi,
+Everything was coded using PowerShell and a RaspberryPi.
+The majority of our project is 3d printed, with one multi-media aspect.
+The multi-media aspect is a few thin ribbons.
+The ribbons act as the part of the car wash that washes the car, powered by a Servo motor.

 MATERIALS/APPLICATIONS/APPLIANCES
 ------------

-1 Servo Motor
+<p> 1 Servo Motor </p>
 <p> 1 D.C Motor </p>
 <p> 1 Raspberry Pi </p>
 <p> 2 9V Batteries </p>